High School and Middle School Educators

 - NEW!
 Teacher guide with research and interview activities

 - Family take-home sheet with career conversation starters

 Resources for Educators

 - Department of Education: Secondary Career and Technical Education Program and Apprenticeship

 - Project Lead the Way (PLTW): Resources to Help Your PLTW Program Thrive

 - American School Counselor Association: Promising Practices for Successful High School Apprenticeships

 - The School Superintendents Association: Career Pathways for Students

 Examples of State Planning Guides

 Are you seeking more information or need help getting started?
-Visit our Contact Us page and we'll help connect you to an apprenticeship representative to address your needs.
+Visit our Contact Us page and we'll help connect you to an apprenticeship consultant to address your needs.